-Tests to determine cause:
+Tests to determine cause or complications include:

 Glucocorticoid replacement treatment is usually needed until the other adrenal gland recovers from surgery.
-You may need this treatment for 9 - 12 months.
+You may need this treatment for 9 to 12 months.

-If surgery is not possible (such as in cases of adrenal cancer), medicines can be used to stop the release of cortisol.
-These include:
+If surgery is not possible, such as in cases of adrenal cancer, medicines can be used to stop the release of cortisol.

+People with an adrenal tumor who have surgery have an excellent outlook.
 For adrenal cancer, surgery is sometimes not possible.
 When surgery is performed, it does not always cure the cancer.

 Cancerous adrenal tumors can spread to the liver or lungs.

-Appropriate treatment of adrenal tumors may reduce the risk of complications in some patients with tumor-related Cushing syndrome.
+Appropriate treatment of adrenal tumors may reduce the risk of complications in some people with tumor-related Cushing syndrome.

 Adrenal tumor - Cushing syndrome

-Stewart PM, Krone NP.
+Stewart PM, Newell-Price JDC.
 The adrenal cortex.
-In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
-12th ed.
-Philadelphia, PA: Elsevier; 2011:chap 15.
+13th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 15.